XR2Learn/Enabler-5-Inference/Multimodal_Fusion/Multimodal_Fusion_Layer/README.md

 - Output file with the final prediction is saved in the folder `/outputs/predictions.csv`

+OR

+- Publish the predicted emotion to be read by the personalisation tool (Enabler-6)

 # Installation (Local Run)

 1. Clone or download the repository
 2. Prepare your virtual environment (e.g. VirtualEnv, Pip env, Conda)
 3. Install requirements